 Grain also alleviates compliance concerns through proactive outreach to regulators, ensuring its workflows and processes mesh with bank security imperatives.

-“One co-founder is an attorney who has worked in the financial industry pretty much his whole career,” Joseph said.
+“One co-founder is an attorney who has worked in the financial industry his whole career,” Joseph said.
 “The regulators know us, and one of the reasons we reached out to them was because we wanted to ensure that what we had in mind aligned with user safety.
 That’s one of the things we’re proudest of.”

 Grain: Strengthening Local Banks and Credit Unions